LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

    - Calibrate for your sensor (e.g. 0.35 meter per revolution of the gypsy) and the maximum chain length
    - Flash the code to the ESP8266

-If working as a standalone Access Point, connect the phone/tablet to the defined network (default SSID is "windlass", password "windlass", and browse to "windlass.local"
+If working as a standalone Access Point, connect the phone/tablet to the defined network (default SSID is "windlass", password "windlass" - can be changed at lines 23 and 24)  and browse to "windlass.local"  (can be changed at line 195)
 If working as WLAN client, browsing to "windlass.local" should still work - although I haven't tested it.
 If not determine the DHCP IP address using the Arduino Serial Monitor (or other IDE) and start your browser with that IP address.

 This should give you a screen as per below on your phone/tablet.
 A flashing red dot in the title bar indicates connection established with the Wemos.